paulbarmstrong/image-stack-to-geometry/README.md

 ## Details

 * Author: Paul Armstrong
-* Date: October 2018
+* Date: December 2018
-* Progress: 15%
+* Progress: 35%

 ## Description

-With this project I am creating a command line tool for transforming image stacks (in formats like .tif and .fits image stacks) into three-dimensional geometries (in formats like .obj (Wavefront), .dae (Collada), .gltf).
+With this project I have created a command line tool for transforming image stacks (in the form of .tif and .fits image stacks) into three-dimensional geometries.

 I have decided to use C++11 for this project.
-This will allow me to utilize object oriented techniques, but also delve into lower-level operations with C if I choose to.
+This allows me to utilize object oriented techniques, but also delve into lower-level operations with C when I choose to.

-Currently the images2geo command can read a .fits file to retrieve the image stack data in the form of a three-dimensional matrix of bytes.
-It will create a geometry and fill it based on the image stack data.
-Finally, it will save the geometry as a .obj file.
+The tool parses input files byte by byte, and records the pixels of the images.
+It creates a geometry and fills it based on the image stack data.
+Finally, it writes the geometry information to a new 3D geometry file.

+### Supported input formats
+* .fits image stack
+* .tif image stack (bilevel)

+### Supported output formats
+* .obj (Wavefront)

+## Usage

-If you have make and g++, `make` in a linux shell will build the project.
+If you have make and g++, doing `make` in a shell will build the project.
 After that, the executable will be images2geo.
+It takes two arguments:
+* The name of the input file.
+* The name of the output file to be created.

-Doing `.\images2geo input.fits output.obj` will create a file output.obj which defines a geometry based on the input.fits image stack.
+For example, doing `.\images2geo example.tif output.obj` creates a file output.obj which defines a geometry based on the example.tif image stack.

 ## Plans

 * Explore ways to improve the speed and quality of the creation of the geometry.
+* Expand support to other more sophisticated .tif versions.
-* Add support for other file formats like (.tif) for input and (.dae, .gltf) for output.
+* Add support for other output file formats (.dae and .gltf).

-## Motivations

-This project is inspired by the [Wavefront .Obj plugin for ImageJ](https://imagej.net/Wavefront_.OBJ_...) which I used at NIST to create geometries from image stacks.

-I am now using what I learned about computer graphics to create my own algorithm for forming geometries.